Murphys, California: 2020 census

-There were 1,256 housing units at an average density of ,of which 1,053 were occupied, 726 (68.9%) by the owners and 327 (31.1%) by renters.
-The homeowner vacancy rate was 4.1%; the rental vacancy rate was 6.5%.
-1,491 people (67.4% of the population) lived in owner-occupied housing units and 722 people (32.6%) lived in rental housing units.
+There were 1,203 housing units at an average density of 284.4 /mi2, of which 964 (80.1%) were occupied.
+Of these, 696 (72.2%) were owner-occupied, and 268 (27.8%) were occupied by renters.

 Arts and culture

 Annual cultural events

-Calaveras Wine Alliance members host Presidents Weekend Open House (February); Passport Weekend (June); and Vineyard Tour (July).
+Visit Murphys hosts the Irish Day parade and street fair in celebration of the town's Irish heritage the third Saturday of March and Dia de los Muertos is celebrated every first Saturday of November.
+The Calaveras Wine Alliance members host Spring Wine Weekend every fourth weekend in April and Grape Stomp every first Saturday in October.
 All member tasting rooms are open to the public.
-In October, the Grape Stomp takes place at Murphys Park and a street fair on Main Street.
-March brings the Irish Days parade and street fair in celebration of the town's Irish heritage.
-Dia de los Muertos is celebrated every November on Main Street.
-The Calaveras County Fair held in neighboring Angels Camp takes place in May and features the Jumping Frog Jubilee made famous in the 1865 short story by Mark Twain, "The Celebrated Jumping Frog of Calaveras County".
+The Calaveras County Fair held in neighboring Angels Camp takes place the third weekend of May and features the Jumping Frog Jubilee made famous in the 1865 short story by Mark Twain, "The Celebrated Jumping Frog of Calaveras County".

-The Ironstone Concours d'Elegance car show is held annually in Murphys at Ironstone Vineyards.
+The Ironstone Concours d'Elegance car show is held annually in Murphys at Ironstone Vineyards every September.
 Proceeds from the event benefit the 4-H Club and Future Farmers of America.

 Ironstone also hosts a summertime concert series every year.
 Past seasons have featured acts such as Coldplay, Sheryl Crow, Willie Nelson, The Doobie Brothers, Earth, Wind & Fire, Lynyrd Skynyrd, Bryan Adams, B. B. King, Huey Lewis and the News, Steely Dan, and ZZ Top.